Downtown’s

 Planning

 The Rainbow Viaduct was closed to vehicular traffic in January 2022 due to structural concerns and to prevent further damage to the bridge.
-Because the last structural update to the viaduct took place in 1918, it was not designed to handle modern-day traffic demands, such as 18-wheelers.
+Because the last structural update to the 1891 viaduct took place in 1918, it was not designed to handle modern traffic demands, such as 18-wheelers.

-To determine the long-term plan for the bridge, REV is currently working with the City of Birmingham to issue a request for proposals (RFP) for an engineering and feasibility study to identify viable options for the structure’s future.
-It should be noted that there will be opportunities, challenges and costs associated with all possible outcomes.
+To determine the long-term plan for the bridge, REV is working with the City of Birmingham to issue a request for proposals (RFP) for an engineering and feasibility study to identify viable options for the structure’s future.

 Placemaking